-You would not keep them in plastic bags.
-We recommend to use a wooden box or paper bags.
-In Germany there are special bread boxes or pots made out of ceramic or wood where you would keep your bread or rolls.
-These pots prevent that the bread gets stale fast and it won’t dry out, or get soft like it does in plastic bags.
+Recommended is a wooden box or paper bags.
+In Germany there are special bread boxes or clay pots made out of ceramic or wood where you would keep your bread or rolls.
+These pots prevent that the bread gets stale fast and it won’t dry out, or get soft like it does in plastic bags (see containers at the bottom of the recipe).
 Happy Baking!

 150 g wheat flour (1050) – US High Gluten Flour

 135 ml warm water

 10 g fresh yeast or 1 package dry yeast

 350 g wheat flour (550) – US All Purpose Flour